-Several other key properties are important for selecting the appropriate window for your application including index of refraction, Abbe number, density, and coefficient of thermal expansion.
+Several other key properties for selecting the appropriate window for your application include the index of refraction, Abbe number, density, and coefficient of thermal expansion.
 The selection guide below lists the optical, mechanical, and thermal properties of our available window substrates as well as their size and thickness ranges.

 |Windows Selection Guide|

 |Material||Index of Refraction (nd)||Abbe Number (vd)||Density (g/cm3)||Coefficient of Thermal Expansion (μm/m°C)||Softening Temp (˚C)||Knoop Hardness||Size Range||Thickness Range|

 |Barium Fluoride (BaF2)||1.48||81.61||4.89||18.1||800||82||5 - 50mm||1.0 - 3.0mm|

 |Sapphire||1.768||72.2||3.97||5.3||2000||2200||2.5 - 75mm||0.5 - 3.2mm|